mino0027/mtm6404-t-shirts/README.md

 ## Other Requirements
 Displays each t-shirt's title

-Score of Displays each t-shirt's title
 Displays each t-shirt's price

-Score of Displays each t-shirt's price
 Displays each t-shirt's remaining stock

-Score of Displays each t-shirt's remaining stock Displays each t-shirt's image

-Score of Displays each t-shirt's image
+Displays each t-shirt's image

 Displays "Out of Stock" for t-shirts with the stock of 0

-Score of Displays "Out of Stock" for t-shirts with the stock of 0 Creates a quantity select box that allows the user to select the number of t-shirts to buy

-Score of Creates a quantity select box that allows the user to select the number of t-shirts to buy Creates a quantity select box with options ranging from 1 to the corresponding t-shirt's remaining stock.
+Creates a quantity select box that allows the user to select the number of t-shirts to buy

-Score of Creates a quantity select box with options ranging from 1 to the corresponding t-shirt's remaining stock.
+Creates a quantity select box with options ranging from 1 to the corresponding t-shirt's remaining stock.

 Displays the buy button only if the t-shirt's remaining stock is greater than 0

-Score of Displays the buy button only if the t-shirt's remaining stock is greater than 0 Displays the quantity select box only if the t-shirt's remaining stock is greater than 0
+Displays the quantity select box only if the t-shirt's remaining stock is greater than 0

-Score of Displays the quantity select box only if the t-shirt's remaining stock is greater than 0 Clicking on the buy button decreases the corresponding t-shirt's remaining stock
+Clicking on the buy button decreases the corresponding t-shirt's remaining stock

-Score of Clicking on the buy button decreases the corresponding t-shirt's remaining stock Clicking on the buy button decrease the corresponding t-shirt's remaining stock by the selected quantity
+Clicking on the buy button decrease the corresponding t-shirt's remaining stock by the selected quantity